 \subsubsection{Optimisation under constraints}

 We often wish to find the optimal design under a constraint: $\tau \in \mathcal{T} \subset \mathbb{R}^d$.
-In the applications in this paper this was simple to achieve by simple pragmatic approaches.
-In Section \ref{sec:illustration} we represented $\tau$ as the transformation of an unbounded vector.
-In Section \ref{sec:pk} the designs remained in $\mathcal{T}$ under unconstrained optimisation, so no modification was needed.
-In Section \ref{sec:geostat} we added a large penalty to rewards for $\tau \not \in \mathcal{T}$, whose gradient moves designs back towards $\mathcal{T}$.
+In our applications we achieved this using simple pragmatic approaches.
+In Section \ref{sec:illustration} we represent (scalar) $\tau$ as the transformation of an unconstrained variable.
+For most examples in Section \ref{sec:pk} the designs remain in $\mathcal{T}$ under unconstrained optimisation, so no modification to this is needed.
+We address constraints for analyses that require a minimum time between observations in Section \ref{sec:pk} or in Section \ref{sec:geostat} by adding a large penalty to $\mathcal{K}$ for $\tau \not \in \mathcal{T}$, whose gradient moves designs towards $\mathcal{T}$.
 In more complex settings these methods may not suffice.
 A more sophisticated alternative would be to compose each GDA update with a projection operation into $\mathcal{T}$ \citep{Kushner:2003}.